 For example, an individual working in a shipping facility could take additional courses to become certified in maneuvering a forklift.
 Or, someone working in an office but lacking the leadership experience to move into a management position could attend public speaking and project management courses.

-Recruiting firms that offer programs to train or reskill both their employees and their candidates can directly impact the talent shortage by creating new roles and teaching the skills necessary to fill other open roles.
+Recruiting agencies that offer programs to train or reskill both their employees and their candidates can directly impact the talent shortage by creating new roles and teaching the skills necessary to fill other open roles.

 While many recruitment pros claim that their reskilling efforts will increase this year (47 percent), only four percent actually name reskilling as a top priority for their business.
 And yet, 74 percent of respondents agree that reskilling candidates is an effective way to address the talent shortage.

-In the end, firms who chose to dedicate time and resources to reskilling will not only positively impact their own candidate pools, but will also improve the overall client experience by working to fill more of those hard-to-fill, ever-open positions.
+In the end, agencies who chose to dedicate time and resources to reskilling will not only positively impact their own candidate pools, but will also improve the overall client experience by working to fill more of those hard-to-fill, ever-open positions.

-Interested in learning more about the challenges, opportunities, and ideas that will shape the staffing industry in the year ahead?
+Interested in learning more about the challenges, opportunities, and ideas that will shape the recruitment industry in the year ahead?
 There’s so much more waiting for you at the Global Recruitment Insights and Data site, like key findings and spotlights on top trends, as well as resources designed to help you be a trendsetter like free PowerPoint slides.